chrisgrieser/nvim-chainsaw/README.md

 [smart-insert-location.lua](./lua/chainsaw/config/smart-insert-location.lua).

 ### List all log statements in the project
-Since all log statements are marked with a specific string, you list easily use any picker plugin to list and navigate to log statements across your project.
+Since all log statements are marked with a specific string, you simply use any picker plugin to list and navigate to log statements across your project.
 For example, when using [snacks.nvim](https://github.com/folke/snacks.nvim) with `ripgrep`:

 ```lua
 local marker = require("chainsaw.config.config").config.marker